Orders are nobody can see the Great Oz! Not nobody, not nohow!Gatekeeper, Emerald City

 - A Finish Stone: 6,000~8,000 grit waterstone.

-Please also note that I don’t take 10,000+ grit synthetic finishing stones or natural fine-finishing stones to jobsites.
+Please also note that, while I use them in my workshop, I don’t consider 10,000+ grit synthetic finishing stones or natural fine-finishing stones essential tools, nor do I take them to jobsites.
 This decision is based on simple practical experience: Jobsites are rough and dirty places, and stones are fragile.

 The sharpening stones I normally use in the shop include a few beyond the minimum set described above.
 This set includes more stones, but the idea is that this finer gradation creates a better-quality cutting edge while consuming less of my expensive finishing stones.
 Natural stones can be pricey: